bareos/bareos/docs/manuals/en/new_main_reference/source/chapter32/catmaintenance.rst

 Again, verify that you have specified the correct settings by calling the :program:`psql` command.
 If this connects you to the database, your credentials are good.
 Exit the PostgreSQL client and run the Bareos database preparation scripts:

 .. code-block:: sh
    :caption: Setup Bareos catalog database

     su - postgres
     /usr/lib/bareos/scripts/create_bareos_database
     /usr/lib/bareos/scripts/make_bareos_tables
     /usr/lib/bareos/scripts/grant_bareos_privileges

 The encoding of the bareos database must be :option:`SQL_ASCII`.
 The command :program:`create_bareos_database` automatically creates the database with this encoding.
 This can be verified by the command :program:`psql -l`, which shows information about existing databases:

 .. code-block:: sh
    :caption: List existing databases

-    psql<parameter> -l</parameter>
+    <command>psql</command><parameter> -l</parameter>
             List of databases
        Name    |  Owner   | Encoding
     -----------+----------+-----------